Canu Cadwallon: Historical background

 Bede's account of Cadwallon is problematic because Cadwallon opposed Edwin of Northumbria.
 Edwin is a main protagonist of Bede's narrative since on Easter 627 he accepted baptism, the first Northumbrian monarch to have done so.
 Bede reports that Edwin ruled over 'all the inhabitants of Britain, English and Britons alike, except for Kent... he even brought under English rule the Mevanian Islands (Anglesey and Man) which lie between Ireland and Britain and belong to the Britons.'
 The Welsh Annals record that Cadwallon was besieged on insula Glannauc in 629.
 This must refer to a final stage in Edwin's conquest of Anglesey, but the date should be corrected to 631 or 632, given that the Welsh Annals record events three years too early, such as Edwin's death in 633.
 There are later Welsh traditions suggesting that Cadwallon was for a time an exile in Ireland, and so he may have gathered support there to recover his kingdom.
 This may be paralleled by the exile in the Northern Uí Néill- and Dál Riata-sponsored monastery of Iona of Oswald and Oswiu, sons of Æthelfrith and therefore also threats to Edwin's rule.

 Under unclear circumstances, Cadwallon returned to Britain and, together with his junior ally Penda of Mercia, slew Edwin on 12 October 633 at the battle of Hæthfelth, probably Hatfield Chase.
 Hatfield Chase would have been in the kingdom of Elfed until its conquest by Edwin in c.
 620, and was situated between Deiria, Mercia, and Lindsey.
 The battle is also recorded in the Welsh Annals (as Gueith Meicen), in the Annals of Tigernach, and in the Annals of Inisfallen.
 Bede refers to Cadwallon's rule over Northumbria as the "ill-omened" year, and calls him a "savage tyrant" of "outrageous tyranny", "even more cruel than the heathen (i.e. Penda)".
 He even suggests that Cadwallon was "meaning to wipe out the whole English nation from the land of Britain" and "spared neither women nor innocent children".
 Cadwallon slew Edwin's cousin and successor in Deira, Osric, as well as Edwin's nephew Eanfrith, son of Æthelfrith by Edwin's sister Acha.
 Eanfrith succeeded Edwin to Bernicia, and was slain whilst entreating Cadwallon for peace.
 (Note: Were Selyf really Cadwallon's uncle, this may also have been revenge for the Battle of Chester in which Eanfrith's father Æthelfrith killed Selyf.
 More practically, it was a ruthlessly pragmatic destruction of dynastic rivals.)

-Ultimately, Cadwallon was in turn killed by Oswald, Edwin's nephew and Eanfrith's brother, sometime in 634.
+Ultimately, Cadwallon was in turn killed in autumn 634 by Oswald, Edwin's nephew and Eanfrith's brother.
 Oswald returned from his own exile at the head of an army "small in numbers", but still triumphed.
 This was at Hefenfeld (Latin: Cælestis campus), recorded as Cantscaul in the Welsh Annals and the Historia Brittonum, where Oswald is called Oswald Lamnguin "O. Bright-blade".